peterbarker/ardupilot/libraries/AP_FETtecOneWire/README.md

     The following bytes are transmitting the throttle signals for the ESCs (11bit per ESC) followed by the CRC.
     The signal is used to transfer the eleven bit throttle signals with as few bytes as possible:
 ```
        [0    ..
-980] - negative throttle, rotation in one direction (depends on the motor wiring connection)
+980] - negative throttle, rotation in one direction (depends on the motor wiring connection).
+0 minimum throttle, 980 maximum throttle
        [981  ..
 1019] - no rotation, dead-band
        [1020 ..
-2000] - negative throttle, rotation in the other direction
+2000] - positive throttle, rotation in the other direction.
+1020 minimum throttle, 2000 maximum throttle
 ```
     All motors wait for the complete message with all throttle signals before changing their output.